Vision Screening Online Training Program

 Elicit information of selected medical conditions and syndromes from the parent/caregiver that may indicate the need for referral even if other screening procedures are passed.

 Include a review of the following risk factors for potential vision conditions recognized by the American Academy of Pediatrics and the National Center for Children’s Vision and Eye Health at the National Center for Chidlren's Vision Health:

 - Prematurity <32 weeks

 - Metabolic or genetic diseases

 - Wearing glasses before 6 years of age

 - Significant developmental delay

-- Neurological difficulties such as seizure disorders (refer to Child Vision History Questionnaire for Parent/Caregiver in MDH Vision Screening Procedures Manual)
+- Neurological difficulties such as seizure disorders (refer to Child Vision History Questionnaire)

 - Systemic diseases associated with eye abnormalities.

 Additionally, the parent/caregiver is asked to identify any complaints or unusual visual behavior their child may have exhibited.